-The Heinrich Boll Foundation is now accepting applications for scholarships for German and International students in 2017–2018 academic years.
+The Heinrich Boll Foundation is delighted to offer its scholarships for German and International students.
 The scholarship department of the Heinrich Boll Foundation grants scholarships to undergraduates, graduates, and doctoral students from inside and outside Germany.

 Heinrich Boll Foundation promote those students who are studying and graduating and who have a positive attitude towards the goals of the Green project, share the fundamental ideals of the Heinrich Boll Foundation – democracy, ecology, solidarity and non-violence – and who take an active socio-political role.

 The Heinrich Boll Foundation works independently and nurtures a spirit of intellectual openness.
-Heinrich Boll Foundation maintain a world wide network with currently 30 international offices.
-Heinrich Boll Foundation cooperate closely with 16 state-level Boll Foundations in each of Germany’s federal states, and they support talented, socio-politically engaged undergraduate and graduate students in Germany and abroad.
+It maintains a world wide network with currently 30 international offices.
+The Foundation cooperate closely with 16 state-level Boll Foundations in each of Germany’s federal states, and they support talented, socio-politically engaged undergraduate and graduate students in Germany and abroad.

 Course Level: The scholarship department of the Heinrich Böll Foundation grants scholarships to undergraduates, graduates, and doctoral students from inside and outside Germany.

 Study Subject(s): Scholarships are awarded in all subjects offered at universities of applied sciences or universities of the arts in Germany.

 Scholarship Award: The Heinrich Böll Foundation grants scholarships to approximately 1,000 undergraduates, graduates and doctoral students.